 - Anger, Aggression, Agitation

-It is increasingly common these days to turn on the radio or television and hear a “Silver Alert” for a missing Senior.
-Reportedly, six out of ten persons with Dementia will wander.
-Of all the Dementia behaviors, Wandering can be one of the most frightening and dangerous.
-Dementia sufferers get confused and can easily get lost when they wander outside of the home, even when they have spent many years in the same home.
+It is increasingly common these days to turn on the radio or television and hear a “Silver Alert” for a missing older adult.
+Reportedly, six out of ten persons with dementia will wander.
+Of all the common dementia behaviors, Wandering can be one of the most frightening and dangerous.
+Individuals with dementia can become confused and can easily get lost when they wander outside of the home, even when they have spent many years in the same home.
 If your loved one is no longer safe to be out alone, the first thing to do is to “escape proof” the home.
 No matter how attentive you are, no one can have eyes on someone 24 hours a day.
 Locks, window and door monitors, security cameras and even baby monitors can help you feel more secure about the safety of your loved one at night.

 Why do people with dementia tend to wander?
 Wanderers often have a purpose to their divergence.
-This unfortunately is often due to their own decline in memory and potential feelings of confusion, abandonment, or disorientation.
-Like other Alzheimer’s behaviors, look for the why and see if you can determine what makes your loved one want to leave.
+This is often due to their decline in memory and potential feelings of confusion, abandonment, or disorientation.
+Like other Alzheimer’s behaviors, look for the underlying cause and see if you can determine what makes your loved one want to leave.
 Your loved one might think they need to get to an appointment, pick the children up, go to work, or complete a different task.
 They might request to “go home” when they are currently in a house they have resided in for several decades, leaving the caregiver in the dark about what to do.
 However, there are several things you can do to reduce the risk of wandering – and understanding their motivations can help.

 Both caregivers and individuals with dementia may be lacking in sleep.
 If there is anything that caregivers don’t get enough of, it’s sleep.
 People with dementia also may experience changes in their sleep schedule or have difficulty with sleeping as a symptom of the disease.
 Sleep changes seem to result from the disease’s impact on the brain, but the specific causes are unknown.
 Consequently, if the one you are caring for is waking constantly and spending long amounts of time awake in bed, there are a few things you can do before resorting to medication.

 - Maintain a regular schedule of awake and sleep times.